Jesse White (actor): Life and career

 In the 1960s, White appeared on Tightrope, Oh!
 Those Bells, The Twilight Zone, The Dick Van Dyke Show; The Donna Reed Show; The Andy Griffith Show, The Roaring 20s, Mickey, The Beverly Hillbillies, Petticoat Junction, Green Acres,The Munsters, The Addams Family, That Girl, and I Dream of Jeannie.
 In a memorable cameo, he played a frustrated airport tower controller in Stanley Kramer's It's a Mad, Mad, Mad, Mad World (1963).
 In 1966, he accepted the role of Donelli in The Reluctant Astronaut, playing a curmudgeonly janitorial supervisor.
 During the summer of 1967, White appeared at Denver's Elitch Theatre in a production of The Odd Couple with Henry Morgan.

-An advertising director who saw his performance on the film's release soon cast him in a television advertising campaign for the Maytag Corporation.
+White was cast in a television advertising campaign for the Maytag Corporation.
 White played the role of a lonely Maytag repairman, a man with nothing to do as a result of his company's dependable products.
-The campaign proved wildly successful, and the actor began a long-running and highly paid career as the ever-lonely Maytag repairman.
+The campaign proved wildly successful, and the actor began a career as the ever-lonely Maytag repairman.

 White continued appearing in both television and films during his many years as the Maytag repairman.
 His final film role was a small but pivotal role in the 1993 Joe Dante comedy Matinee starring John Goodman, and his last TV role was in "The Cadillac", an episode of Seinfeld in 1996.
 Seinfeld co-creator/star Jerry Seinfeld, who co-wrote the episode, had been a fan of White since his appearances on The Ann Sothern Show, and described having him on Seinfeld as a boyhood dream come true.

 White was one of the voiceover actors for Stan Freberg Presents The United States of America: Volume One The Early Years and, 35 years later, he was featured on The Middle Years of the series.
 In addition to film and television work, White lent his voice to such cartoons as Jonny Quest and Garfield and Friends.